wp-plugins/oasis-workflow/readme.txt

 * fixed issue with workflow history discrepancies and abort workflow action.
 * fixed DB related issues with NULL and NOT NULL.
 * fixed multisite issue related to switch and restore blog.

+= Version 1.0.13 =
+* Load the JS and CSS scripts only when needed.
+This helps with compatibility issues with other plugins.
+* Allow setting of future publish date on submit to workflow.
+* fixed german translations.
+* fixed compatibility issues with Wordpress 3.9